 Homeschool groups and co-ops have become very popular over the years.
 These structured gatherings provide ample opportunity for social connections, but they can be useful for so much more.
 Co-ops could meet for field trips, playdates, specific academic purposes, or even classes centered around life-skill topics such as sewing, cooking, or camping.

 When searching for these types of resources, you’re also likely to hear about groups and clubs.
 Whereas they are very similar, co-ops are more likely to be the most structured, with groups and clubs offering a more laid-back approach to each gathering.
 Some charge dues or membership fees while others don’t, but it’s worth checking into if the idea of joining in with other homeschooling families appeals to you.
+Just keep in mind that some homeschooling families might find it hard, and stressful, to fit a co-op or support group schedule into their homeschool schedule given this style.

 Special Considerations for the Traditional Homeschooling Style